The Wik-E-Cargo Bike

 Here is an image of the cutting files to make all the plywood and alumiunum parts.

-The dfx master file can be downloaded from the link below.
+The dfx master files can be downloaded from the links below.
 This will also give you a list of all the parts and the tools you will need.

-The master file should be split up into 4 drawings.
+The master files for the bikes should be split up into 4 drawings.
 Take two dxf cutting files of the plywood parts to a company with a large CNC router, and two dxf cutting files of the aluminium parts to a company able to laser cut metal.
 Each file will be used to cut one thickness of material.
 The rear drop-outs will also need to be slightly bent using an hydraulic press.
 Most engineering workshops will have one of these.

 The right hand rear drop-out has to be drilled and tapped as will the bottom steering lever, but with the right tools this is easy to do.